Central Florida Tourism Oversight District: Potential legal challenges

-Abolition reversal
+Reorganization

-On December 2, 2022, Financial Times reported that a deal between Representative Randy Fine, the Disney company and other members of the Florida state legislature was underway to keep the main Reedy Creek Improvement District agreement, since the District abolition law is yet to take effect.
-Such compromise was reportedly being drafted especially because former Disney CEO Bob Chapek, who openly opposed the Parental Rights in Education law, was fired, and the abolition of the District would represent a tax increase in cities and counties across Florida, which could endanger governor Ron DeSantis' nomination for the Republican Party in the 2024 presidential election.
+On December 2, 2022, the Financial Times reported that a deal between Representative Randy Fine, the Disney company and other members of the Florida state legislature was underway to keep the main Reedy Creek Improvement District agreement, since the District abolition law had yet to take effect.
+Such compromise was reportedly being drafted especially because former Disney CEO Bob Chapek, who openly opposed the Parental Rights in Education law, was fired, and the abolition of the District would represent a tax increase in cities and counties across Florida, which could endanger Governor DeSantis' nomination for the Republican Party in the 2024 presidential election.

-Ultimately, concerns over possible debt transfer to counties and taxpayers in Orange and Osceola Counties having to start paying for some Disney World services such as police, fire protection and road maintenance, led the legislature to mostly revert the changes.
+Concerns over possible debt transfer to counties, and taxpayers in Orange and Osceola Counties having to start paying for some Disney World services such as police, fire protection and road maintenance, led the legislature to mostly revert the changes.
 On February 9 and 10, 2023, the Florida State House and Senate, respectively, passed bills in a special session allowing the special tax district to remain, as well as leaving the ability for Disney to issue tax-exempt bonds and approve development plans without scrutiny from certain local regulators in place.
-However, Disney would no longer be able to appoint the five members of the tax district's board, which would instead be appointed by the Governor, and some parts of the district's authority would be removed, such as the power to potentially construct a nuclear power plant, airport, and stadium.
+Disney would no longer be able to appoint the five members of the tax district's board, which would instead be appointed by the governor and confirmed by the Florida State Senate, and some parts of the district's authority would be removed, such as the power to potentially construct a nuclear power plant, airport, and stadium.
 Governor DeSantis signed the bill on February 27.